 FROM BEN & JERRY’S TO SPORTS ARENAS.

-Juma has since grown from a job-training and placement program serving a handful of youths to a comprehensive, award-winning, national youth development program and is considered one of the nation’s premier social enterprise programs.
+Juma has since grown from a job-training and placement program serving a handful of youth to a comprehensive, award-winning, national youth development program and is considered one of the nation’s premier social enterprise programs.

-EIGHT CITIES.
-16 SOCIAL ENTERPRISES.
+4 CITIES.
+20+ SOCIAL ENTERPRISES.